Kulanui Hale

 Single wall construction is noted in just 1 of 8 listings and is never mentioned in any remarks, which instead describe a 1995, sprinklered elevator building.
 This strongly indicates the single-wall flag is a mistaken checkbox entry, so the building should not be considered single-wall construction.

-I searched for wording such as mandatory pool, required participation, or cannot opt out, and found nothing.
-Since there is no evidence of an STR or hotel pool program, there is also no basis to mark mandatory participation.
+I looked for wording such as 'mandatory pool,' 'must participate,' or 'cannot opt out' and found nothing.
+Since there is no evidence of a hotel rental program or STR allowance, there is also no basis for a mandatory pool requirement.

 No analysis available